microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 # Copilot Chat Setup Scripts (local deployment)

-> The PowerShell scripts in this directory require [PowerShell Core 6 or higher](https://github.com/PowerShell/PowerShell#get-powershell).

 ## Before You Begin
 To run Copilot Chat, you will need the following:
 - *Application ID*